Return to the essay table of contents

 Up and down the man was seized rocking with those three daring players

-Into the middle of Allegro and all rose to the final melody like flags raised in a storm the
+Into the middle of Allegro and all rose to the final melody like flags raised in

-Keys the notebook exploding and the last strings' lines died beneath ethereal keyboard trills
+Keys the notebook exploding and the last strings' lines died beneath ethereal

 And the work trilled through to silence.
-The boy-man's head fell happily upon his notebook
+The boy-man's head fell happily upon

 As Mordechai's once rested on the Talmud, a pillow for the pain.